What is Bachelor of Laws (LLB) Degree? Details Revealed

-The LLB degree is designed to give students an extensive knowledge of the law to be able to offer legal services competently and efficiently.
+A Bachelor of Laws degree in South Africa is the required educational qualification to become an attorney or an advocate.
+The LLB degree is designed to give students extensive knowledge of the law, enabling them to offer legal services competently and efficiently.

 This type of law degree is a four-year one, with the final year being equivalent to honours.
 This programme provides the most straightforward path to becoming a lawyer, as it is a pure law degree.